-“I like the idea of fasted training, but I work a regular 9-5 and can’t train at 11AM.
+3) “I like the idea of fasted training, but I work a regular 9-5 or a night shift and can’t train at 11AM like you do.
 What am I supposed to do?”

 “Won’t fasting cause muscle loss?”

 Again, NOT TRUE!
-This study shows that our bodies are quite adept at preserving muscle even when fasting, and it turns out that protein absorption by our body can take place over many many many hours.
+Our bodies are quite adept at preserving muscle even when fasting , and it turns out that protein absorption by our body can take place over many many many hours.
 Protein consumed in a shorter period of time has no difference on the body compared to protein spread throughout the day.

 Now, the thought process here is that when we don’t feed ourselves, our bodies assume calories aren’t available and thus choose to store more calories than burning them, eliminating the benefits of weight loss with fasting.
 Fortunately, this is NOT true.

 Starvation mode is significantly overblown and sensationalized these days.
 It takes a dramatic amount of starvation, for a long, long, long time, before your body kicks into “starvation mode”.
 We’re talking about 24 hour or 16 hour fasts here, and starvation mode takes significantly longer than that.